clif-os/bdCard/PROPOSAL.md

 ## Introduction

 Thank you for your interest in partnering with _Mimio LLC_ for your website application project.
 We are excited to offer you our exceptional service, attention to detail, and expert web application construction.
-[FLESH OUT MORE]

-Thanks again for the opportunity to earn your business!

 Michael Amos<br>
 Cofounder, Mimio LLC<br>